 - Improving Dementia Care: The Role of Prescribers (PDF) was developed as a resource for physicians, PA-Cs and Nurse Practitioners who work with nursing home residents.
 These professionals play a key role in the efforts to reduce the inappropriate use of antipsychotic medications in nursing homes.

-- The Center for Excellence in Aging Services and Long-Term Care: A collaboration between HHSC and The University of Texas at Austin School of Nursing, the Center is a web-based educational platform for the delivery of best practices.
+- Center for Excellence in Aging Services and Long-Term Care is a collaboration between HHSC and The University of Texas at Austin School of Nursing, the Center is a web-based educational platform for the delivery of best practices.
 Phase I of the Center focuses on Antipsychotic Medications and alternative interventions for managing dementia-related behaviors.

 - Limiting the Use of PRN Psychotropic Medications (PDF) provides prescribers and nursing home staff with helpful information regarding the use of psychotropic medications on a PRN basis.

 - Evidence-based Best Practice for Antipsychotic Medications (PDF) provides evidence-based best practice guidelines for addressing management of antipsychotic medication use in the long-term care setting.

 - Care Planning Dementia-Related Targeted Behaviors (PDF) is a sample care plan for managing the behavioral and psychological symptoms of dementia without using antipsychotic medications.

 - Antipsychotic Medications and Dementia Care (PDF) provides information about antipsychotic medications prescribed for the off-label use in treating behaviors associated with dementia.
 Typical and atypical medications and their side effects are discussed.

 - Reducing Unnecessary Antipsychotic Medications (PDF) provides information for routinely monitoring antipsychotic drug usage, dosages, gradual dose reductions, the outcomes of those reductions on behaviors, and suggested timeframes for conducting dose reductions.